vmihalko/ksh/src/cmd/INIT/README-mamake.md

 Dependencies may be defined in two ways:
 1. By nesting `make`...`done` blocks:
-   the enclosing *rule* is the parent and the enclosed *rules* are the prerequisites.
+   the enclosing *rule* is the parent and the enclosed *rule*s are the prerequisites.
 2. By using the `prev` command (see **Referencing previously defined rules** below) to reference a previous `make`...`done` block.
    The dependency is defined as if that block were repeated at the `prev` command's location.